Billionaire Profile

 Notable Quotes

-""There is no such thing as always winning, I just gained more than I lost when I failed.""
+"There is no such thing as always winning, I just gained more than I lost when I failed."

 Leadership Principles

-Long-term Vision
+Long-term investment

-Giving back to the community and supporting educational and cultural activities.
+Giving back to the community.